Setting Aside a Default Judgment in Queensland

 Table of Contents

-If you do not set aside the default judgment, then the plaintiff / creditor can obtain an enforcement warrant from the Court, such as a warrant for seizure and sale of your real property.
+If you do not set aside the default judgment, then the plaintiff/creditor can obtain an enforcement warrant from the Court, such as a warrant for seizure and sale of your real property.

-The Uniform Civil Procedure Rules 1999 (UCPR) is a set of guidelines that govern civil proceedings in Queensland.
+The Uniform Civil Procedure Rules 1999 (UCPR) are a set of guidelines that govern civil proceedings in Queensland.
 Rule 290, in particular, allows the Court to set aside or amend a default judgment under specific circumstances.”

-In this article our Queensland litigation lawyers will explain how to set aside a default judgment in Queensland.
+In this article, our Queensland litigation lawyers will explain how to set aside a default judgment in Queensland.

-What Is a Default Judgement?
+What Is a Default Judgment?

-A Queensland Court registrar will enter judgment in default (default judgment) if the defendant has not filed a notice of intention to defend and defence.
+A Queensland Court registrar will enter judgment in default (default judgment) if the defendant has not filed a notice of intention to defend and a defence.

 Once served with a claim and statement of claim, a defendant has 28 days to file the notice of intention to defend and defence.